Dog Trails and Dog Etiquette

 While many people enjoy skiing with dogs on the trails groomed by GMNC, many others do not.
 Here are a few tips to get the most enjoyment with your four-legged friends and at the same time show respect for other skiers.

 Where are Dogs Allowed?

 - The Skyway Trail System is dog-free by consensus of our ski community out of respect for the skiers who do not enjoy Nordic skiing around dogs.
-Also Skyway is the staging area for children’s and adult’s lessons as well as the Grand Mesa Nordic ski race series.
+Also Skyway is the staging area for lessons as well as the Grand Mesa Nordic ski races.

 - We request that skiers with dogs use Ward trails, designated dog-friendly trails at County Line, or any of the many non-GMNC trails on the Grand Mesa.

 Dog Etiquette Rules

 - Dog owners are responsible and liable for their dog’s behavior.
 Dog behavior is governed by Mesa and Delta County animal control ordinances.

 - The USFS requires dogs to be on a 6’ leash in parking lots and at trail-heads.

 - On the ski trails, USFS policy requires dogs to be physically restricted or in sight and under voice control at all times.

 - Move your dog to the edge of the trail to allow others to pass safely.
 Fast-running dogs are unpredictable and can be hazardous to skiers.